Clara Bow: 1925–1928: Paramount Pictures

 On August 16, 1926, Bow's agreement with Paramount was renewed into a five-year deal: "Her salary will start at $1700 a week and advance yearly to $4000 a week for the last year."
 Bow added that she intended to leave the motion picture business at the expiration of the contract, i.e., in 1931.
 In 1927 Bow appeared in six Paramount releases: It, Children of Divorce, Rough House Rosie, Wings, Hula and Get Your Man.
 In the Cinderella based story It, the poor shop-girl Betty Lou Spence (Bow) conquers the heart of her employer Cyrus Waltham (Antonio Moreno).
 The personal quality—"It"— provides the magic to make it happen.
-The film gave Bow her nickname, "The 'It' Girl."
+The film gave Bow her nickname, "The 'It' Girl".
 Reviews were nothing less than outstanding: The New York Times said that "(Bow)...is vivacious and, as Betty Lou, saucy, which perhaps is one of the ingredients of It."

 The Film Daily wrote that "Clara Bow gets a real chance and carries it off with honors...(and)...she is really the whole show", and Variety said "You can't get away from this Clara Bow girl.
 She certainly has that certain 'It'...and she just runs away with the film."
 Carl Sandburg wrote that "'It' is smart, funny and real.
 It makes a full-sized star of Clara Bow."
 Dorothy Parker is often said to have referred to Bow when she wrote, "It, hell; she had Those."
 Parker in actuality was not referring to Bow or to Bow's character in the film It, but to a different character, Ava Cleveland, in the novel of the same name.

 In 1927, Bow starred in Wings, a war picture rewritten to accommodate her, as she was Paramount's biggest star, but was not happy about her part: "[Wings is]...a man's picture and I'm just the whipped cream on top of the pie."
 The film went on to win the first Academy Award for Best Picture.
-In 1928, Bow appeared in four Paramount releases: Red Hair, Ladies of the Mob, The Fleet's In, and Three Week-Ends, all of which are lost.
+In 1928, Bow appeared in four Paramount releases: Red Hair, Ladies of the Mob, The Fleet's In, and Three Week-Ends, all of which are lost apart from a 1 minute fragment of Red Hair and a 1-2 minute fragment from Three Week-Ends.
 Adela Rogers St. Johns, a noted screenwriter who had done a number of pictures with Bow, wrote about her:

 Bow's bohemian lifestyle and "dreadful" manners were considered reminders of the Hollywood elite's uneasy position in high society.
 Bow fumed: "They yell at me to be dignified.
 But what are the dignified people like?
 The people who are held up as examples for me?
 They are snobs.
 Frightful snobs ...
 I'm a curiosity in Hollywood.
 I'm a big freak, because I'm myself!"
-MGM executive Paul Bern said Bow was "the greatest emotional actress on the screen", "sentimental, simple, childish and sweet," and considered her "hard-boiled attitude" a "defense mechanism".
+MGM executive Paul Bern said Bow was "the greatest emotional actress on the screen, ... she is sentimental, simple, childish and sweet and the hard-boiled attitude is a defense mechanism."